• Best of Web

 When Money Goes Bad (a title of one of my free eBooks), prices skyrocket and the economy breaks down.
 “The process [of inflation] engages all the hidden forces of economic law on the side of destruction,” wrote 20th Century British economist John Maynard Keynes, “and does it in a manner that not one man in a million is able to diagnose.”
 The turmoil it creates brings with it some very dire social and psychological effects, a fact captured in this line from John Mackay’s Introduction to Andrew Dickson White’s essay: “A wholesale demoralization of society [takes] place under which thrift, integrity, humanity, and every principle of morality [is] thrown into the welter of seething chaos and cruelty.”

 My purpose here is to entice readers to take a look at White’s essay.
 In fewer than 70 pages, you will be fascinated and appalled by the monetary debates in the French government during the 1790s.
 They may resonate like eerie echoes as you think about the general level of monetary knowledge in our own time.
-And if you find money and its destruction to be subjects about which you wish to know more, I’ve included a list of readings below that you can click on and learn a great deal more.
+And if you find money and its destruction to be subjects about which you wish to know more, I’ve included a list of readings below from which you can learn a great deal more.

 For additional information, see: